kubevirt/kubevirt.github.io/_posts/2020-02-14-Advanced-scheduling-with-affinity-rules.md

         pod: {}
 ```

-Next, the `VirtualMachineInstanceReplicaSet` configuration partly shown previously is applied successfully.
+Next, the `VirtualMachineInstanceReplicaSet` configuration partially shown previously is applied successfully.

 ```sh
 [root@eko1 ~]# kubectl create -f vmr-windows-mssql.yaml
 virtualmachineinstancereplicaset.kubevirt.io/mssql2016 created
 ```

 Then, it is expected that the 3 `VirtualMachineInstances` will eventually run on the even nodes where matching key/value label is configured

 ```sh